THUDM/SwissArmyTransformer/README.md

 0. change the package name from `SwissArmyTransformer` to `sat` when importing, e.g. `from sat import get_args`.
 1. delete all `--sandwich-ln` in you script, use `layernorm-order='sandwich'`.
 2. change order `from_pretrained(args, name) => from_pretrained(name, args)`.
+4. We can directly use `from sat.model import AutoModel;model, args = AutoModel.from_pretrained(‘roberta-base’)` to load model in `model-only` mode, instead of initializing the sat first.

 ## Install
 ```